center-for-threat-informed-defense/insider-threat-ttp-kb/docs/definitions.rst

 Definitions
 ============

+bold the words

-Observable Human Indicators: Observable human indicators (OHI) are objective or quantifiable facts about a person, their job or their role.
+**Observable Human Indicators:** Observable human indicators (OHI) are objective or quantifiable facts about a person, their job or their role.
 These indicators do not involve beliefs, feelings, or opinions nor are they related to a person’s race, color, national origin, religion, sex, age, or disability.

-Insider Threat: According to the CISA, an insider threat is defined as the threat that an insider will use their authorized access, wittingly or unwittingly, to do harm to the department’s mission, resources, personnel, facilities, information, equipment, networks, or systems.
+Insider Threat: An insider threat is defined as the threat that an insider will use their authorized access, wittingly or unwittingly, to do harm to the department’s mission, resources, personnel, facilities, information, equipment, networks, or systems (CISA).

 MITRE ATT&CK Framework: ATT&CK is a knowledge base of cyber adversary behavior and taxonomy for adversarial actions across their lifecycle.